-On Monday, March 6, 2017, the federal government announced its amendments to Bill C-22, “An Act to establish the National Security and Intelligence Committee of Parliamentarians.”
-These amendments would effectively cancel all amendments proposed by the Public Safety House Committee – despite the fact that Liberal MPs make up the majority of the committee – and revert the bill to its original, highly inadequate and worrisome text.
+Background information: On Monday, March 20th, 2017, the federal government passed amendments to Bill C-22, “An Act to establish the National Security and Intelligence Committee of Parliamentarians”, effectively cancelling several amendments proposed by the Public Safety House Committee – despite the fact that Liberal MPs make up the majority of the committee – and reverting the bill to its original, highly inadequate and worrisome text.
 Read our analysis of Bill C-22.

-We are deeply concerned that the government’s amendments will leave the National Security Committee of Parliamentarians incapable of accomplishing its important oversight work.
-Please take 2 minutes of your time and send a letter to your Member of Parliament urging them to reject the amendments proposed by the government, strengthen C-22, reform our review mechanisms, and ensure transparency and accountability for Canada’s national security apparatus.
+As it is, the bill will leave the future National Security Committee of Parliamentarians incapable of accomplishing its important oversight work.
+Please take 2 minutes of your time and send a letter to the members of the Senate Standing Committee on National Security and Defence urging them to strengthen C-22.

 Since you’re here…